heraldofsolace/Brainfuck/README.md

 Handling [ and ] is a bit tricky.
 The rule is <i>" When we encounter a [ we check if the current pointed value is 0 or not.
 If not, then go on normally.
 If 0 then jump to the corresponding balancing ].
 And when we encounter a ], we go back to its corresponding ["</i>
-To achieve this, inside <b>loopmap</b> we create a map of the indices of [ and ]'s First we create a stck.
+To achieve this, inside <b>loopmap</b> we create a map of the indices of [ and ]'s

+First we create a stack.
 If we encounter a [, we push its index into the stack.
 When we encounter a ], we pop the stack. this popped value must be its balancing [.
 So, we map the popped value to the index of ].

 Also, if we encounter a ], but the stack is empty, it means that there are more ] than [.
 We exit showing an error.

 And after mapping, if the stack is still empty, it means that there are more [ than ]. we exit showing an error.